Zoe Progl: Early life

 Progl began stealing from the age of six.
 Her first thefts were of foodstuffs from barges moored on the Thames as a means of feeding herself.
 In September 1940 Progl was evacuated to the countryside.
 She was hosted by a rich family who fed and clothed her well.
 Upon her return to London she determined to become rich by any means possible.

 Progl carried out her first burglary at the age of 13, using the proceeds to have studio photographs taken of herself.
-She left school at the age of 14 to work in a Woolworths shop, from which she stole cosmetics, concealed in her stockings.
+She left school at the age of 14 to work in a Woolworth's shop, from which she stole cosmetics, concealed in her stockings.
 As a child, Progl was sexually abused by a cinema projectionist.
 In her teenage years, she found work in London nightclubs where she met the burglar Billy the Cat who taught her burglary techniques.